SlopeCraft/SlopeCraftTutorial/BasicPrinciple/Principle of map pixel arts.md

 3. Base color and shadow

    Introduced as above, map color is a 8bit-integer.
 The first 6 bit of it formed an 6-bit unsigned integer, called base color, and the rest 2 bit formed another 2-bit unsigned integer, shadow.
-Their relation can be described by following equaltion:
+Their relation can be described by following equation:

    $$
    MapColor=4\times BaseColor+Shadow
    $$

    Base color is determined by the block type, there can be at most 64 base colors in minecraft.
-However up to now(1.17), there are 62 base colors used, each has a raw RGB color.
+However up to now (1.17), there are 62 base colors used, each has a raw RGB color.
 There are 52 base colors used from 1.12 to 1.15, and 59 in 1.16, and 62 in 1.17.
-The unused base colors don't have corresponding blocks and colors, they are meanning less to map pixel arts.
+The unused base colors don't have corresponding blocks and colors, they are meaningless to map pixel arts.

    The relation of block, base color and its raw color is listed on wiki.
 See [Map Item Format](https://minecraft.fandom.com/wiki/Map_item_format).